chriswininger/home-monitor-service/live-cam/README.md

 * The script periodically moves images captures to s3

+* git is installed to make it simple to copy this README to the pis home folder and update any support scripts I use

 ### transfer-images-to-s3

 This command takes a path to a directory for upload.
 There is an optional delete flag which deletes files locally once